USAFA-ECE/ece382/docs/Assignments/lab17.md

 ### Deliverable 5
 - **[5.5 Points]** Ensure that you provide comments in your code for clarity and push your code to your repository using git.

+This lab was originally adapted from the [TI-RSLK MAX Solderless Maze Edition Curriculum](https://university.ti.com/en/faculty/ti-robotics-system-learning-kit/ti-rslk-max-edition-curriculum) and has since been significantly modified.